-Contact The Law Offices of John B. Brennan to Speak with a Seasoned Criminal Defense Lawyer Today
+Contact The Law Offices of John B. Brennan to Speak with a Seasoned Mount Laurel Assault and Threat Crimes Lawyer Today

-If you or a loved one have been arrested and charged with assault, contact my office today to schedule a free initial consultation to discuss your legal rights and options.
+If you or a loved one have been arrested and charged with assault, contact my office today to schedule a free initial consultation with a dedicated Mount Laurel assault and threat crimes lawyer to discuss your legal rights and options.
 Don’t leave your freedom and future to chance; allow me to fight to protect your interests and work to ensure you receive the best possible outcome in your case.

 Frequently Asked Questions about Assault & Threat Crimes in New Jersey

 Under New Jersey law, the crime of assault does not actually require you to injure someone.
 Instead, assault in New Jersey is defined as knowingly or recklessly causing or attempting to cause bodily injury to another, negligently causing bodily injury with a deadly weapon, or placing or attempting to place someone in fear of imminent bodily injury.
 Even pushing someone, though they don’t suffer any injury, may be sufficient to constitute assault, depending on the circumstances.